Mikhus/canvas-gauges/README.md

  - **fontUnitsSize**: Size of the font for units element text in relative units.

 ##### Radial Gauge Options

+Radial gauge controls has their specific customization options, which are enables to drastically customize its view to make it look, for example, like manometer or compass or any other radial-kind of the tool possible too imagine.

 ###### Bar Options